w84death/smolOS/README.md

 # smolOS
+## Specialized Microcontroller Oriented Lightweight Operating System

-smolOS - a tiny and simple operating system for MicroPython (targetting ESP8266 and RP2040) giving the user POSIX-like environment to play.
+smolOS is a tiny and simple operating system for MicroPython giving the user POSIX-like environment to play and research.
+It came with a set of tools and demos.
+System should run on any MicroPython supproted board but it's tested and developed for XIAO RP2040,

 ![smolOS version 0.8a-XIAO](media/smolos-08a.png)
 ![smolOS commands version 0.8a-XIAO](media/commands-08a.png)